timsinasagar/summit_county_scraper/readme.txt

 To activate a newly created virtual environemt, use
     source project_virtual_environment_name/bin/activate

+To deactivate virutual environemt, use
+    deactivate

+To delete the virtual environemt, use
+    rm -rf "project_virtual_environment_name"/

 To capture the packages with the version number, use
     pip freeze > requirements.txt